 Studying geotechnical engineering

-Studies in geotechnical engineering are offered as master degree specialisms within civil engineering.
-In Norway most geotechnical engineers gain their qualifications in the research group for geotechnics at the NTNU.
-The Department of Geosciences at the University of Oslo also offers geotechnical engineering as a specialism.
+Education in geotechnical engineering is offered as master degree specialization within civil engineering.
+In Norway most geotechnical engineers gain their qualifications at the Geotechnical engineering group at NTNU.
+The Department of Geosciences at the University of Oslo also offers courses in geotechnical engineering.